-In this backpacking guide, you will learn everything you need to know about travelling Mongolia on a budget, including things that you’ll never find in your Guide Book.
+In this Mongolia travel guide, you will learn everything you need to know about traveling Mongolia on a budget, including things that you’ll never find in your guide book.

 Introduction to Mongolia

 Known as “the land of blue sky”, Mongolia is an undiscovered, backpacker’s paradise.
 Where else in the world can you pitch a tent for free in a 1.6 million km² campground, with stunning rolling green hills, grasslands, lakes and rivers as a backdrop?
 Load up your backpack with supplies and disappear into the steppe for a few days, a week or even a month.
 When traveling Mongolia, the whole country is your campsite.